Best Weighted Vest of 2018

 Though it has some neat features, this vest does not have adjustable weights.
 So you are stuck with a vest that packs 11lbs.
 If you want something heavier, you will have to look elsewhere as it has no option to add more weights.
 Also, the wight is not perfectly distributed as there is more bulk towards the back of the vest.
 It might be harder to do certain exercises with this vest.

-5. Hyperwear Hyper Vest Pro – Most Comfortable Pro-Grade Weighted Vest For Crossfit & Workout
+5. Hyperwear Hyper Vest Pro – Most Comfortable Pro-Grade Weight Vest For Crossfit & Workouts

 The Hyper Vest Pro looks less like armor plating and more like a thick corset, albeit a very masculine one at that!
 And we quite like it for this reason, as well as several other features that help this unisex vest stand out from the rest of the pack.